onap/ccsdk-oran/docs/offeredapis/offeredapis.rst

 Introduction
 ------------

-The north bound REST API of the A1 Policy Management Service provides convenient methods to handle policies.
+The north-bound REST API of the A1 Policy Management Service provides convenient methods to handle A1 policies.

 Overall architecture for O-RAN A1 Policy functions